 Make sure to pay off any overdue balances and update the address you have on file with the utility company.
 They may need to send you a final bill or return your deposit after service is officially stopped at your previous address.

-Check with your wi-fi or cable provider to determine whether or not you’ll need to return or swap out any equipment.
-If you are stopping or switching your wi-fi/cable service provider, you’ll probably need to return routers or cable boxes.
+Check with your internet or cable provider to determine whether or not you’ll need to return or swap out any equipment.
+If you are stopping or switching your internet/cable service provider, you’ll probably need to return routers or cable boxes.

 This is an important step to protect yourself in case of any disputes after you have moved out.
 Arrange for the utility companies to do a final meter reading at your home and ensure that the utilities are turned off.
 You don’t want to get stuck with the bill for utilities that you weren’t using.